Ipaglaban Mo!: 2014–2020: ABS-CBN/2020-2024: Kapamilya Channel/A2Z/All TV

 On November 5, 2023, the show continued to air on Kapamilya Channel while the airing on A2Z was pre-empted to give way for 2023–24 PBA season until February 11, 2024 as a result of RPTV launched on February 1 (who carried the rest of the PBA season), thus resumed its airing on the latter network a week later.

-The rerun ended on June 30, 2024 and was replaced by the revival of Goin' Bulilit after a decade.
+The rerun ended on June 30, 2024, after a decade due to poor ratings and episode redundancies, and was replaced by the revival of Goin' Bulilit after almost 5 years of hiatus.
 A week later, it was swapped by My Puhunan: Kaya Mo! on its timeslot.

+From April 21 to December 22, 2024, the show makes its brief return to channels 2 and 16 in Mega Manila and regional channels, previously held by ABS-CBN until 2020, when it was rerun on All TV as a simulcast with Jeepney TV.
+This occurred right after ABS-CBN Corporation and All TV's owner, Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on said channel.
+The show eventually did not go back on-air as Atty.
+Jose Sison passed away on July 23, 2026.

-Film versions
+Film adaptations

-The series had two movie versions.
-The first movie version was released in 1994 with two stories starring Sharmaine Arnaiz and Chin-Chin Gutierrez in their first starring role.
+The series had two film adaptations.
+The first film, Ipaglaban Mo: The Movie, was released in 1995 with two stories starring Sharmaine Arnaiz and Chin-Chin Gutierrez in their first starring roles.
 Both stories depicted violence against women.

-The second movie version was released in 1997 where it depicts poor people who wanted to seek justice.
-The first story features Carmina Villaroel as an illiterate maid who was accused of kidnapping her ward.
+The second film, Ipaglaban Mo: The Movie II, was released in 1997 where it depicts poor people who wanted to seek justice.
+The first story features Carmina Villarroel as an illiterate maid who was accused of kidnapping her ward.
 But ended up being a victim of police brutality.
 The second story is about a man who vows to seek justice for the murder of his brother, whose suspects are from a powerful family.